alphaleadership/feed/source/_posts/trikspambotnet/trikspambotnet#2018-6-12.md

 **Nombre de comptes affectés** : 43 432 346

 ## Description
 In June 2018, the command and control server of a malicious botnet known as the "Trik Spam Botnet" was misconfigured such that it exposed the email addresses of more than 43 million people.
-The researchers who discovered the exposed Russian server believe the list of addresses was used to distribute various malware strains via malspam campaigns \(emails designed to deliver malware\).
+The researchers who discovered the exposed Russian server believe the list of addresses was used to distribute various malware strains via malspam campaigns emails designed to deliver malware.

 ## Données exposées
 - Email addresses